Highlights from the Ratings and Financial Report for Kohl's Corporation (KSS)

 Sponsored

-KSS currently public float of 127.03M and currently shorts hold a 9.62% ratio of that float.
-Today, the average trading volume of KSS was 2.97M shares.
+The average price from analysts is $63.46, which is $16.99 above the current price.
+KSS currently public float of 127.06M and currently shorts hold a 8.86% ratio of that float.
+Today, the average trading volume of KSS was 2.94M shares.

 KSS’s Market Performance